-In July 2015, the EU Pledge Nutrition Criteria White Paper, first published end 2012, was updated for the first time in order to reflect recent developments and update a few outdated references.
-The update also takes stock of experience with implementing the nutrition criteria since January 2015, which highlighted some minor implementation issues.
+The first update of the White Paper in July 2015 was carried out to reflect recent developments and to update a few outdated references.
+The update also took stock of experience with implementing the nutrition criteria since January 2015, which highlighted some minor implementation issues.

-The changes introduced to the EU Pledge Nutrition Criteria White Paper are as follows:
+The changes introduced to the EU Pledge Nutrition Criteria White Paper were as follows:

 - The 2012 White Paper foresaw the potential to further reduce the sodium value of hard/semi hard cheese in 3 years’ time.
 Having reviewed the situation in early 2015, and following positive expert feedback, the EU Pledge Nutrition Working Group agreed to introduce an optional lower sodium threshold (800mg/100g instead of 900mg/100g) to incentivise further sodium reduction.
 To make this lower sodium threshold workable, the accompanying maximum saturated fat threshold is raised by 1g/100g, to 16g.
 If the lower sodium threshold is not used, the saturated fat threshold remains at 15g/100g.

 - Following implementation of the nutrition criteria in January 2015, it became apparent that a few products did not fall into a specific category because they did not meet the minimum content requirement under the relevant category/sub-category.
 The updated White Paper makes clear that in these cases, and if such a product does not fall under any another category/sub-category, then the product cannot be marketed to children.